Patrycioss/Patrycioss/README.md

 # Hello there! 👋

 My name is Patrick and I'm a Game Engine/Gameplay programmer.
-I'm studying Creative Media and Game Technologies at University of Applied Sciences Saxion.
+I've recently graduated as an engineer from Creative Media and Game Technologies at University of Applied Sciences Saxion Enschede.

 Feel free to contact me via: